A Multidisciplinary Approach

 Dedicated Faculty Mentors

-Through these close research partnerships, graduate students get hands-on experience and training through fundamental and applied investigations in a number of diverse, innovative areas of inquiry.
+Students get hands-on experience and training through fundamental and applied investigations in diverse areas of study.

-Students at IIHR engage in cutting-edge research and learn a variety of practical applications.
-IIHR researchers conduct research in several areas, including:
+IIHR students engage in cutting-edge research and learn about practical applications.
+Research areas include:

 - Ship hydrodynamics, turbulent flows, and biological fluid flow